Wicker Furniture FAQ | Ask the Wicker Expert | Get Answers

 Answer: Yes, it’s OK to use your wicker outside on your deck, but leaving it out there permanently, exposed to all the weather elements, is not a good idea at all.

-Be sure to bring it in at night and store in a protected area.
-Although reed wicker and cane are natural materials that grow in the rain forest areas, they are dead after being harvested, so they can be easily damaged by rain, snow, sunshine, and wind.
+Be sure to bring the wicker furniture in at night and store in a protected area.
+Although reed wicker, skin-on rattan, and cane bark strands are natural materials that grow in the rain forest areas, they are dead after being harvested.
+So they can be easily damaged by rain, snow, sunshine, and wind.

 In my opinion, you are wasting your money if you try to weather proof your wicker furniture with any of the products on the market right now, other than using Marine varnish and/or paint, which also have their limitations.
 It’s best not to subject wicker furniture to the weather elements in the first place!

-Answer: I highly recommend Richard Saunders in Savannah, Georgia as a wicker appraiser.
+Answer: I highly recommend Richard Saunders in Savannah, Georgia as an antique wicker furniture appraiser.
 He has been a certified wicker furniture appraiser since 1983, and has written five books on the wicker furniture industry.
-He no longer does wicker restoration work, but still advertises his appraisal business on the Wicker section of the Furniture Repair Directory.

 Question: Where can I go to compare my wicker with others that are for sale to see what the value might be?